Our Services

 These types do not spread from person to person, but they can still be serious and require medical care.

-If you’ve had repeated pneumonia‑like symptoms, unexplained shortness of breath, or exposure to environmental triggers, you may want to consider doing a free, online symptom check for Hypersensitivity Pneumonitis.
+If you've had repeated pneumonia‑like symptoms, unexplained shortness of breath, or exposure to environmental triggers like mold or bird droppings, you may want to check whether your symptoms could be related to Hypersensitivity Pneumonitis using a free online assessment tool.

 Healthcare professionals look at: